I’m a Season Ticket Holder or thinking of becoming one, what benefits do I get and how can I make exchanges?

 Everyone struggles with coughing, especially during the winter months.
 The best thing to do to avoid a coughing concerto is to be prepared.
 If you have a cold, then take some cough medicine in advance and bring unwrapped lozenges with you.
 Have a few handy when the music begins.
 Try to “bury” your cough in a loud passage of music.
 If this is impossible and you begin to cough a lot, then it’s perfectly acceptable and appropriate to quietly exit the concert hall.
 The ushers will tell you when you are able to re-enter the concert.

 Orchestra Kentucky loves seeing children at its concerts!
 If your child becomes fussy, however, please consider taking him or her to the lobby.
 The concert is broadcast through the speakers located in the lobby area.
-Also, remember that Orchestra Kentucky offers the Disney in Concert performance which is appropriate for school-aged children.

 In addition to public parking lots in the Bowling Green downtown area, parking is available in the new Parking Garage on College Street between 7th and 8th Avenues.
-Entrances to the garage are off both 7th and 8th Avenues.
+Entrances to the garage are off of both 7th and 8th Avenues.
 Patrons may be dropped off near the front doors on College Street.
-(Note: College Street is one-way running East to West.)
+(Note: College Street is one-way, running East to West.)

 There is no dress code.
 Anything that makes you feel comfortable is fine.
 Most people wear business clothes or slightly dressy casual clothes, but you’ll see everything from khakis to cocktail dresses.
 In the interest of other patrons, please be considerate of those in the audience who may have allergies and refrain from wearing scented products such as cologne or perfume.

-Prior to performance time and during intermission, snacks, soft drinks, wine, beer and liquor are served at SKyPAC’s bars in the Lobby and on the Lobby Balcony.
+Prior to performance time and during intermission, snacks, soft drinks, wine, beer and liquor are served at SKyPAC’s bars in the lobby and on the lobby balcony.
 Only food and beverage purchased at SKyPAC is allowed in the facility.

 Holding applause between movements is considered to be respectful to the performers’ concentration and mindful of musical continuity.
 In the time of Beethoven and Mozart, audiences often applauded between movements.
 My how times have changed!